-From Clockwork to Chaos: How We See and Strategise for the World
+Clockwork to Chaos: How We See and Strategise for the World

 The task ahead is not to react harder, faster, or louder.
-It is to update the lens and think differently about our environment, the problems we're solving, and the tools we use to make sense of both.
-To be effective, strategy must begin with seeing clearly.
+It is to update the lens - to think differently about the environment we're in, the problems we're solving, and the tools we're using to make sense of both.
+Strategy, to be effective, must begin with seeing clearly.